scipp/scipp/doc/design.md

     - `TableWorkspace` is used in 128 C++ algorithms, the related `PeaksWorkspace` in 72 C++ algorithms, `MDHistoWorkspace` in 57 C++ algorithms.
   - Instead of replacing existing workspaces, what about adding new but required ones, i.e., for imaging, constant-wavelength, etc., which cannot be supported at all or only based on workarounds right now?
 - Keep using `Run`.
-- Can we reuse `History`, unless we wrap all functionality in algorithms?
-- How to integrate with Mantid algorithms (property system and validators)?
-  - Wrap each dataset in a `Workspace`.
-  - Make and `Algorithm` wrapper for each function operating on `Dataset`.

-  The consequence would be that we are back to the problem of the broken handling of workspaces in Python.
-  Can this be solved independently, or does it have to be done in the same step?

 ### <a name="implementation-goals-and-non-goals"></a>Goals and non-goals